shwetavdev29/pagination_test_task/README.md

 To run test cases use this command:
   `python3 test_task_unit_test.py`

-Both files should be in same directory.
+Both files should be in same directory, to run test cases.